we3lab/eeco/docs/why_advanced.rst

 What Is the Purpose of `demand_scale_factor`?
 =============================================

-[cite Bolorinos, Chapin]: general gist is that it is necessary for moving horizon optimization because the certainty around demand charges and therefore relative weight between demand and energy charges varies throughout the month.
+[cite Bolorinos, Chapin]: gist is that it is necessary for moving horizon optimization because the certainty around demand charges and therefore relative weight between demand and energy charges varies throughout the month.